acoto87/aoc/README.md

-# aoc
+# Advent of Code problem solving

-Advent of Code problem solving
+This repository contains solutions to the problems of [Advent of Code](https://adventofcode.com).